Curated Luxury Properties · Turks and Caicos Islands · 2 Stays

 How many guests can luxury villas in Turks and Caicos Islands accommodate?

-Villas on Providenciales typically sleep between six and twelve guests across multiple en-suite bedrooms, making them well suited to families or groups travelling together.
-Smaller configurations with two or three bedrooms cater to couples or intimate gatherings.
-Larger estates with five or more bedrooms can comfortably host extended families or friend groups of up to fourteen.
+Villas in our collection typically sleep between six and twelve guests across multiple en-suite bedrooms, making them well suited to families or small groups travelling together.
+Larger properties can accommodate extended families comfortably, with separate bedroom wings that provide privacy within a shared setting.

 How do you get to Turks and Caicos Islands?